 PFAS in Groundwater

-The city officially removed the impacted well from service upon receipt of the health advisory from the MDH.
-Woodbury’s drinking water continues to meet state and federal standards and guidelines for PFAS.
-Of Woodbury’s 19 municipal wells, water from eight wells – based on the most current data – now have detectable levels of PFAS that on repeatable occasion exceed one or more thresholds established by the MDH.
-All eight of the wells, upon receipt of a health advisory, were removed from service.
-Four wells were returned to service in June 2020 with treatment at the temporary water treatment plant in order to maintain supply levels.
+Of Woodbury’s 19 municipal wells, water from nine wells–based on the most current data–have detectable levels of PFAS that on repeatable occasion exceed one or more thresholds established by the MDH.
+All nine of these wells were removed from service upon receipt of a health advisory.
+Four wells were returned to service in June 2020 with treatment it the temporary water treatment plant in order to maintain supply levels.

 Conceptual Drinking Water Supply Plan